USBBY Outstanding International Books List

 The USBBY Outstanding International Books List (The OIB List) is an initiative of the United States section of the International Board on Books for Young People (USBBY) to produce an annual list of the outstanding children's books from around the world.

 Background

 The Outstanding International Books (OIB) list began in 2006.
 Each year, books are selected by a committee appointed from the membership of USBBY, the United States section of the International Board on Books for Young People (IBBY).
 The aim is to promote the best of international children's literature, to introduce young people to outstanding authors and illustrators from other countries, and to help children and young people in the United States to see the world from diverse perspectives.

+The 21st OIB List (2026)

+A total of 41 titles from 24 countries were selected as “exceptional titles for children and young adults", reflecting themes of identity, hope, intergenerational bonds, friendship, play, curiosity, migration, nature, and cultural heritage.